Kevin De Bruyne: 2018–2022: Euro 2020 and 2022 World Cup

+2022–present: Assuming the captaincy

+On 21 March 2023, De Bruyne was announced as Belgium's new captain, following the international retirement of Eden Hazard.
+A week later, he led Belgium to beat Germany in a friendly match for the first time since 1954, by scoring a goal and providing two assists in a 3–2 away win.
+On 28 May 2024, he was selected in the Belgian squad for the UEFA Euro 2024.
+A few days later, on 5 June, he earned his 100th international cap, in which he also scored a goal, in a 2–0 friendly victory over Montenegro prior to the tournament.

+On 3 September 2025, manager Rudi Garcia - after previously rotating the captaincy around members of the squad - announced that Youri Tielemans would be Belgium's new captain, succeeding De Bruyne in the role.

+Player profile

 Style of play

-De Bruyne is widely regarded as one of the best players in the world and he has often been described as a "complete" footballer.
-Considered to be a versatile and highly talented player in the media, he plays mainly as a central or an attacking midfielder but can also operate in several other positions and has been used as a winger or second striker.
+Described as a versatile and highly talented player in the media, he plays mainly as an attacking or a central midfielder but can also operate in several other positions and has been used as a winger or second striker.
 He has even been deployed in a deeper creative midfield position and on occasion, a box-to-box role or as a false 9.
 He is often described by pundits as one of the best and most complete modern day advanced playmakers due to his technique, skill, athleticism, work-rate off the ball, vision, crossing accuracy, wide range of passing, and powerful long-range shooting ability with either foot.

-Although he is not blessed with significant physical strength, pace, or ability in the air, he is a quick and elegant player on the ball with good dribbling skills, while his positional sense, tactical intelligence, movement, direct style of play and ability to run at defences when in possession also enable him to take advantage of spaces in the opposition's defence and subsequently create chances and goalscoring opportunities for himself or his teammates, making him a dangerous offensive threat on counter-attacks.
+Although he is not blessed with significant physical strength, pace, or ability in the air, he is a quick and elegant player on the ball with good dribbling skills, while his positional sense, tactical intelligence, movement, direct style of play and ability to run at defences when in possession also enable him to take advantage of spaces in the opposition's defence and subsequently create chances and goalscoring opportunities for himself or his team-mates, making him a dangerous offensive threat on counter-attacks.
 In addition to his creative abilities, he is also capable of scoring goals by making late runs off the ball from behind into the penalty area and is an accurate set-piece taker.

+Reception

+At his peak, De Bruyne was widely regarded as one of the best players in the world, and he has often been described as a "complete" footballer.
+A number of sources have described him as one of the Premier League's best ever players.

 De Bruyne was ranked the fourth-best footballer in the world by The Guardian in 2017 and the twelfth-best in 2019.
 In 2020, his Manchester City manager Pep Guardiola described him as the best midfielder in the world.
+As City chased The Treble in the 2022–23 season with De Bruyne playing a leading role, Jamie Redknapp said that De Bruyne was the best Premier League midfielder he had seen, ranking him above the likes of Steven Gerrard and Frank Lampard.